Dangerous Driving Causing Death

 What Actions Might Constitute Dangerous Driving Causing Death?

-- Causing a collision with a pedestrian due to a failure to brake as the driver was changing the radio station and the pedestrian dies;
+- hitting a pedestrian due to a failure to brake as the driver was changing the radio station, and the pedestrian dies;

 What The Police Must Prove

 To convict you of dangerous driving causing death, the prosecution must prove each of the following elements beyond a reasonable doubt:

 - at a speed or in a manner that is dangerous to the public having regard to all the circumstances of the case; and,

 - the dangerous driving caused the death of another person.